Sacramento Car Accident Lawyer

 California Car Accident Law

-California driver’s can be negligent in a number of ways.
-Negligence can be found when the driver failed to lookout for other vehicles or persons, drove too fast in poor visibility conditions, failed to maintain their vehicle in good working order, drove while intoxicated or high, drove while seriously ill or tired, or violated one of the many rules of the road like stopping at an intersection or red light.
+Negligent Drivers.
+California drivers can be negligent in a number of ways.
+Negligence can be found when the driver failed to look out for other vehicles or persons, drove too fast in poor visibility conditions, failed to maintain their vehicle in good working order, drove while intoxicated or high, drove while seriously ill or tired, or violated one of the many rules of the road like stopping at an intersection or red light.

 Lookout & Exercise Vigilance.
 Drivers must exercise vigilance when driving.
 Part of exercising vigilance is looking out for people, objects, and other cars.
 If a driver fails to see something that they should have and causes injury as a result, they may be held liable.
 For instance, if a reasonably careful driver should have seen your car and avoided the collision, a driver that did not see your car in the same instance may be negligent and therefore liable for your injuries.